ds-modules/curriculum-guide/_sources/faq/admin.md

 - Assign [students to bcourses group](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-manually-assign-students-to-groups/ta-p/663) by following the documentation.
 - Share the bcourses id in the Github template.
 The admins will make changes to the Datahub configuration to enable this feature.
 - Once admin privileges are assigned to bcourses groups by admins based on the [Datahub documentation](https://docs.datahub.berkeley.edu/en/latest/admins/howto/course-config.html#assigning-scopes-to-roles), You need to logout of the hub and then log in again for the config changes to persist.
-- You will be able to access the admin interface in the UI by accessing "<Hub URL>/hub/admin" and checking the admin status of varied users.
+- You will be able to access the admin interface in the UI by navigating to "<Hub URL>/hub/admin" and check for the admin status of varied users.
 You will also be able to use the "Manage groups" option in the admin interface to check the bcourses id of courses with admin privileges.

 ```{note}
 If you need any help in this process of creating bcourses groups, please reach out to bcourseshelp@berkeley.edu